tailcallhq/tailcall/tests/execution/graphql-conformance-005.md

 skip: true
 ---

+# Test field aliasing.
 Skipped because Tailcall does not send the alias to the remote server.

-# Test field aliasing

 ```graphql @config
 schema